Traeger Smoked Spatchcock Turkey Recipe with Dry Brine

 Ingredients

-• 4 tablespoon Coarse Kosher Salt
+• 4 tablespoon coarse kosher salt

-• 5 cloves Garlic - large
+• 5 cloves garlic large

-• 3 sprigs Sage Leaves
+• 3 sprigs sage

-• 2 sprigs Rosemary Leaves
+• 2 sprigs rosemary

-• 5-6 sprigs Thyme Leaves
+• 5-6 sprigs thyme

 Instructions

-• Peel your garlic cloves.
+• Measure out 4 tbsp coarse kosher salt into a small bowl and set aside.
 Pull the leaves off of your herb sprigs and add them, along with the garlic, to your blender cup.
 Pulse until they are finely chopped.
 Alternatively, you can do this with a good knife.

 • Add your garlic-herb mixture to the bowl of salt and stir to combine.
-Set aside.

 • Spatchcock your turkey–Place turkey on a large rimmed baking sheet, back-side up.
 Cut down each side of the backbone using poultry shears & completely remove it from the turkey.
 Flip your turkey over and compress the breast to break the breastbone so the turkey lays flat.

-• Massage your salt & herb dry brine into the turkey.
+• Thoroughly dry your turkey and the pan with paper towels, then massage the salt & herb dry brine mixture into the turkey.
 Pull the skin up from the thighs and breasts and rub some of the brine directly onto the meat, and rub some generously on the outer skin.
 If you find you run a little short on the salt, you can sprinkle some plain coarse salt on the skin in areas that need more.

 Video